str8lines/ai-integration-examples/README.md

 |------------|----------------------------------------------------------------|------------------------------------------|
 | API_KEY    | Dedicated API key required to access the specified environment | secret                                   |
 | SERVER_URL | Dedicated server that you want to access                       | https://not-gonna-tell-you.str8lines.com |

+## API Documentation

+The APIs are available in yaml format.
+You can review the APIs in your preferred tool or import directly to the online swagger tool at https://editor.swagger.io/